Back to top

 John McKinnie

 John was two months old on his first fishing trip.
-Growing up in Glenwood Springs, CO John spent almost every weekend sitting on the banks the famous Roaring Fork.
-He honed his skill on the Green River, North Platte River, Frying Pan River and many other western waters.
-When John hit 30, he made the decision to turn a hobby, and passion, into a career and headed north to Montana.
+Growing up in Glenwood Springs, CO John spent almost every weekend sitting on the banks of the famous Roaring Fork.
+He honed his skill on the Green River, North Platte River, Frying Pan River, and many other western waters.
+When John hit 30, he decided to turn a hobby, and passion, into a career and headed north to Montana.
 Since moving to Big Sky Country in 2011, John has been 'living the dream' fishing the Madison, Big Hole, Missouri, & Rock Creek from his home base in Phillipsburg, MT.
-Guiding has developed in John a passion for teaching and an appreciation of introducing people to the beauty and serenity of Montana.
+Guiding has developed in John a passion for teaching and an appreciation for introducing people to Montana's beauty and serenity.

 Brian Wheeler